asilichenko/arduino-play-melody/README.md

-# Play a melody on the Arduino and blink the LED to the beat.
+# Play a melody on the Arduino and blink the LED to the beat

 Simple Arduino project to play a melody using notes and blink an LED to the tune of the melody.